 The SceneSP mirror at ftp.scenesp.org seems to have mysteriously disappeared.
 Anyone know what happened to it?
 We've disabled links to that site until it is restored (or maybe it is gone for good?).

 The Wikipedia article describing this archive has been deleted by their admins, because all the info in it was "without a single reference to an independent source."
 We'll do what I can to get it back.
 Any Wikipedia experts / sceners wanna help lend a hand getting this important article out of "deletion review" status?

 After a couple year outage, the Hornet Archive is back up at its original location, hornet.org.
 The official hosting site for this archive is still at hornet.scene.org, but we may put some updated content here.

-Thanks to Brett Neely (GD) for hosting a demoparty in the SF Bay Area this past weekend, and also for organizing the upcoming "demo kitchen" event.
+Thanks to Brett Neely (GD) for hosting a demoparty in the SF Bay Area this past weekend.

 Mind Candy Volume 2 was released last year.